 Added by Stewart Owadally on June 7, 2012 at 17:58 — No Comments

 The World Cup Finals may be football’s most watched showpiece event on the planet but there can be little doubt which one is the most difficult to win.
-Not even the threat of far-right extremist hooligans, as exposed in the BBC’s recent Panorama programme on the European Championships host nations Poland and…Continue
+Not even the threat of far-right extremist hooligans, as exposed in the BBC’s recent Panorama programme on the European Championships host nations Poland and the Ukraine, can remove the excitement generated by the one…Continue

 Added by Wayne Wiggins on June 4, 2012 at 17:23 — No Comments

 As the nation celebrates the Queen's Diamond Jubilee, a reign of sixty years, a new tenure is taking place in England's national football team.
 Roy Hodgson's rule is only in its infancy - he hasn't even reached sixty days yet, but already the experienced manager has had to make a host of key decisions.
 With the European Championships less than a week away, it seems a good time to evaluate Hodgson's judgements and predict England's fate in the forthcoming tournament.

 Added by Jack Harvey on June 3, 2012 at 18:58 — No Comments

 It’s a new beginning at Anfield and a very positive one.
 Liverpool owners have finally found their man.
 Replacing a club icon is never easy, but in Brendan Rodgers, who has agreed to sign a three-year contract, the club sees a young man with a vision in eye and commitment to attractive football.

 It is a smart move from FSG (Fenway Sports Group), the Liverpool owners, who rested their faith on a long-term project while appointing the ex-Reading man.…Continue

 Added by Saikat Mandal on June 1, 2012 at 17:30 — No Comments